 - 6 Best Practices for Donor Data Management and Hygiene

 - Wrapping Up: How to Make the Most of Donor Data

 Ready to unlock the power of donor data?
 Let’s start by addressing some common questions.

 Donor data management refers to the strategies that nonprofits, higher education offices, and other mission-driven organizations use to track information about supporters and maintain relationships with them.
 These strategies include collecting, processing, validating, and storing data.

 The main purpose of donor data management is to gain insights that help your organization boost engagement, cultivate relationships, and raise more money.

 Donor data hygiene is a subset of data management that focuses on ensuring the data your organization holds is accurate, complete, and up-to-date.
 It involves regularly reviewing your database, supplementing existing data, and removing any outdated or irrelevant metrics from your system.

-With clean data, you can better understand your donors, create more effective outreach strategies, and boost their commitment to your cause.
+With clean data, you can better understand your donors, perform accurate donor data analysis, create more effective outreach strategies, and boost their commitment to your cause.

 What are the benefits of donor data?

 When managed and maintained properly, donor data ensures your nonprofit has accurate and easily accessible information that you can use to solicit support.